iryonetwork/wwm/docs/windowsClinic.md

 ### Windows 10 Pro

-1. Clinic site is not accessible from Microsoft Edge browser.
+1. Clinic site is not accessible from Microsoft Edge browser due to Microsoft Edge not being able to correctly resolve local domains.

 ### Windows 10 Home